dan-nyanko/infra-observability-lab/README.md

 - When the Service selector points to `version: blue`, responses come from the blue deployment.
 - When switched to `version: green`, responses come from the green deployment.
+- When switched to `version: red`, responses come from the red deployment — including simulated error and latency routes for incident practice.

 ---